antimof/UxPlay/README.md

 starting at port n, all three in the range 1024-65535, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").

-Stalling after "Initialize server socket(s)", with the server showing as available on the iPad/iPhone, is almost certainly a firewall problem: one user was unaware that _two_ firewalls (ufw and firewalld) were both active  on their system.
+Stalling after "Initialize server socket(s)", with the server showing as available on the client iPad/iPhone, is almost certainly a firewall problem: one user was unaware that _two_ firewalls (ufw and firewalld) were both active  on their system.

+Stalling this way, but _without_ the server showing as available on the client, probably means that your network **does not have a running Bonjour/zeroconf server**.
+On Linux, make sure Avahi is installed, and start the avahi-daemon service (your distribution will document how to do  this).

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi